FaithfulHarvest/lite-cycles/README_TRON.md

-# TRON Light Cycles Game
+# Lite Cycles Game

-A 2D Tron-style light cycle game built with Python and Pygame.
+A 2D light cycle game built with Python and Pygame.

 ## 🎮 Game Description